STOCKTON

 Carol Burns, President

-Carol Wells, Vice-President
+Carol Wells, 1st Vice-President (Programs)

 Tina Keplinger, Secretary